What is a Periodontist?

 Are you not sure whether or not you need to schedule an appointment to see your periodontist?
 Well, our team is here to inform you!

-There are a few signs you may notice that will allow you to know if you have issues that Dr. Andrew C. Dreyer needs to fix.
+There are a few signs you may notice that will allow you to know if you have issues that our doctors need to fix.
 These signs, symptoms, and conditions include:

 - Constant bad breath: You struggle with having bad breath at every minute of the day, even after you have brushed your teeth or when you are taking part in a rigorous oral hygiene program.